How do I search archived incidents using the advanced search dialog?

 Custom Fields/Attributes are for filtering against those fields and attributes that you added to your database.
 To filter on custom fields and attributes, you must use a special syntax of fieldname_fieldtype:value.
 Accepted values for _fieldtype are:

-- _custom_str: used for fields of type _
+- _custom_str: used for fields of data type integer

-- _custom_text: used for fields of type _
+- _custom_text: used for fields of type text field or text area

 Here are examples of performing filters on custom fields.

-- _custom_str: filter on incidents where RMAReason is 'Defect'.
+- _custom_str: filter on incidents where RMAId is 123.

 For additional information, refer to the 'Perform an advanced search for an archived incident' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.